KronosTheLate/EasyFFTs.jl/README.md

 true
 ```

-The third and final way of accessing the frequencies and response indexing:
+The third and final way of accessing the frequencies and response is indexing:
 ```julia
 julia> ef.freq == frequencies == ef[1]
 true